Why is it so hard to lose weight with PCOS?

 Commonly problematic PCOS foods include dairy, gluten, and sugars.
 These can worsen PCOS because they increase inflammation in the body, spike insulin, and shift the gut microbiome in a negative way.
 Most women who cut out these foods feel better and see quick improvements in their PCOS.

 I hate to break it to you, but the sugar has got to go.
-This is the number one thing that should be avoided with PCOS.
 Sugar worsens insulin resistance, depletes vital nutrients, triggers inflammation, disrupts our healthy gut bacteria, and leads to weight gain.

 Women with PCOS are more sensitive to sugar so it’s important to be mindful when you do decide to treat yourself.
 Watch out for portion sizes and choose healthier options like honey, dates, maple syrup, and molasses.
 Or even better, go for sweeteners that don’t affect your blood sugar such as cinnamon, vanilla, monk fruit, stevia, or lucuma.
 Fruits are great for PCOS but should not be eaten in excess.
 Lower sugar fruits are best and include avocados, lemons, limes, berries, grapefruit, and rhubarb.